hevmarriott/DNAscanv2/README.md

 python3 scripts/analyse_list_of_samples.py -option_string "-format fastq -reference hg19 -alignment -variantcalling -mode fast" -out_dir /path/to/where/you/want/the/analysis/to/take/place/ -sample_list extras/fastq_sample_list.txt -format fastq -paired 1
 ```
-The analyse_list_of_samples.py takes as input a file containing the input file of one sample per line (tab separated in case of 2 paired end fastq files per sample), the option you want to pass to DNAscan between quotation marks, the input file format and whether or not (1 or 0) the data are paired-end reads.
-Two sample lists of input files are in DNAscan/extras
+The analyse_list_of_samples.py takes  file containing the input file of one sample per line as input (tab separated in case of 2 paired end fastq files per sample), the option you want to pass to DNAscan between quotation marks, the input file format and whether or not (1 or 0) the data are paired-end reads.
+Two sample lists of input files are in DNAscan/extras.

 ### ALSgeneScanner